-When it comes to watch faces, everyone has their own opinion about whether Roman numerals, regular numbers or plain batons are the most attractive option.
+When it comes to watch faces, everyone has their own opinion about whether Roman numerals, regular numbers (aka Arabic numerals) or plain batons are the most attractive option.
 Personally?
 I love the look of men’s watches with numbers, or Arabic numerals, on the face.
-Here is my review of great options for men’s watches with numbers.
+Here is my review of some of the best places to find affordable men’s watches with numbers.

 The Great Debate: Comparing Arabic Numbers vs. Roman Numerals vs. Batons on Watches